RosettaCommons/documentation/Getting-Started.md

 We don't distribute [[executables/binaries|http://en.wikipedia.org/wiki/Executable]] for most purposes, we distribute [[source code|http://en.wikipedia.org/wiki/Source_code]].
 As a consequence, you will need to [[compile|http://en.wikipedia.org/wiki/Compiler]] the code before use.

-* Installation on Mac/Linux
 =======
-##Installation on Mac/Linux
+###Installation on Mac/Linux

 Local installation implies that one will be using Rosetta through a [[command line interface (or terminal)|http://en.wikipedia.org/wiki/Command-line_interface]].
 For local users, you are unlikely to want to install Rosetta to the entire system.
-Rosetta is quite happy installed in userspace, because it is designed to be compiled and installed by regular users without administrative rights.
+Rosetta is quite happy to be compiled and installed by regular users without administrative rights.
 You may need administrative rights to install [[dependencies]].

 * First untar/uncompress your downloaded copy of the code (`tar -xvzf Rosetta[releasenumber].tar.gz`).

 * Next, navigate to the `source` directory: `cd main/source`.

 * Rosetta uses [[SCons|http://www.scons.org]] as a compile assistant.
+You will likely need to [[download| http://www.scons.org/download.php]] and install this first.

-The basic compilation command for most use is `./scons.py -j<number_of_processors_to_use> mode=release bin`.
+* The basic compilation command is `./scons.py -j<number_of_processors_to_use> mode=release bin`.
-Select an argument to `-j` that is one processor fewer than your computer has.
+Replace <number_of_processors_to_use> with a number one processor fewer than your computer has.
 Expect compilation to take a while (hours on one processor).

-See our extensive [[build documentation|Build-Documentation#compiling-rosetta-3]] for further instructions.
+See our extensive [[build documentation|Build-Documentation#compiling-rosetta-3]] for further instructions and troubleshooting.

+###Windows
+Unfortunately, we are not currently able to support Rosetta on Windows.
+There are few free, easy-to-use C++ compilers available for Windows, and other options (such as dual booting) are not reliable.

-##Use on supercomputer clusters
+###Use on supercomputer clusters
 If you'll be running Rosetta on a scientific computation cluster, there may already be a version of Rosetta installed for general usage.
 Talk to your cluster administrator to see if there is a centrally-provided version available for your use.